q-0q/website/public/markdown/wasp.md

 ### Inherited Actions

-When a State is entered or exited, it invokes not only its own Actions, but those of its superstates as well.
+When a State is entered or exited, it invokes not only its own Actions but those of its superstates as well.

 ```csharp
 Machine.Configure(State.Actionable)